dckc/ag-documentation/main/platform/README.md

 non-blockchain machine, this might mean sending a message to a remote machine.

+## XS JavaScript engine@@

+@@TODO
+Much of the `Intl` package, and some locale-specific aspects of other objects (e.g. `Number.prototype.toLocaleString`) have results that depend upon which locale is configured.
+This varies from one process to another.
+Our handling of this is still in development.
+Either these functions will be disabled, or they will act as if run on a host with a single fixed locale as defined by the SES specification.

 ## Cosmos SDK

 Our testnet has a single SwingSet instance with multiple vats running